bigdevwhale/marat555.github.io/_posts/2020-04-04-software-development-best-practices.md

 {% include figure.html path=page.thumbnail_path path="blog/software-development-best-practices/retro.jpg" %}

-At the end of each sprint a team will conduct a retrospective in an effort to "become more effective".
+At the end of each sprint a team will conduct a retrospective in an effort to become more effective.
 There are numerous formats for which to conduct a retrospective; the six hats is a popular one.

 ## Summary